Abandoned & Little-Known Airfields:

 along with 5 shorter paved strips, all arranged in parallel.

-A circa 2001-2005 USGS aerial photo looking northwest at the remains of Fort Wolters Stage Field #1.
+A circa 2006 aerial photo looking north at the remains of Fort Wolters Stage Field #1.

 Stage Field #1 is located southwest of the intersection of Route 113 & New Authon Road.